KaluOkorie/-AMADRI_Project_Warfarin_Dosing_Precision_Medicine/README.md

 # AMADRI Project: Warfarin Dosing Precision Medicine

 ## Project Overview
-AMADRI is a healthcare data science initiative to develop an AI-driven dosing recommendation engine for Warfarin, one of the world's most commonly prescribed anticoagulants with a narrow therapeutic window.
+I'm excited to share the AMADRI Project, a comprehensive data science initiative to build a precision dosing engine for Warfarin.
-This repository contains Step 1: Data Acquisition Pipeline of the complete workflow.
+This repository documents a complete, end-to-end workflow that transforms raw clinical data into actionable insights, tackling one of healthcare's most challenging medication management problems.

 ## Business Problem
 Warfarin dosing presents significant clinical and operational challenges: